akey7/mockout-ui/README.md

 src/containers/header-container.css
 ```

 This is a functional container.
 Crucially, because it is a container, the function itself is not on `export default`.
-Rather that whole pile of react redux crap is exported.
+Rather that whole pile of react redux stuff is exported.

+## 60. Create `.env.development` and  `.env.production`

+Check the source code.